-When I was a kid and spent an inordinate amount of time in the bathroom, my dad would shout through the locked door, “Did you fall in?!”
+When I was a kid and spent an inordinate amount of time in the bathroom, I remember someone inevitably asking through the locked door, “Did you fall in?!”
 Cute, right?
 Any extended period of isolation chalked up to calamity rather than choice.

 A few days ago, I was reminded of this childhood memory when I got a text from a close writer friend: You’ve been quiet, and that’s scary.